Mold on the walls of your property is an extremely frustrating and potentially dangerous problem. It requires action as soon as you notice it.

 To make a baking soda solution, mix one teaspoon of baking soda and two cups of water into a spray bottle and shake well.
 Spray the affected area with the solution and use a scouring pad or scrubbing brush to remove the mold.

 Next, rinse the area with warm water to remove any residual mold from the surface.
-Finally, spray either the vinegar or baking soda solution onto the wall again to ensure all the mold is killed.
+Finally, spray the vinegar or baking soda solution onto the wall again to ensure all the mold is killed.

 Tea Tree Oil